Theresah-Essuman/Indian-Start-up-Investment-Analysis/README.md

 - Printed all unique values

-- Identify wrong values and anomalities
+- Identify wrong values and anomalies

 - Corrected spelling errors for consistency
 ![alt text](<screenshot/City rename.png>)

-- The remaining columns followed the same approcah in cleaning and removing all anomalities
+- The remaining columns followed the same approach in cleaning and removing all anomalies

-- Columns 'Founders and Founded' were both dropped from merged DataFrame as it was not relevant to the analysis and objectives.
+- Columns 'Founders and Founded' were both dropped from merged Data Frame as it was not relevant to the analysis and objectives.

 # Handle Missing Values in Merged DataFrame